-Sea level rise due to climate change is destroying Pakistan's River Indus delta and water scarcity is becoming a major issue in the region.
-Amar Guriro explores how the deltaic communities, especially women, are the worst affected in the prevailing scenario.
+Sea level rise as a result of climate change is destroying Pakistan's River Indus delta and water scarcity is becoming a major issue in the region.
+The deltaic communities, especially women, are the worst affected in the prevailing scenario, writes Amar Guriro.

 These creeks were once flowing with water, but that has changed.
 After a marked reduction in the flow of water – along with sea level rise – as a result of climate change, seawater now flows upstream in these creeks.
 River water eludes the area people completely, but the upward trend has turned even the groundwater saline.